 View this post on Instagram

-My stepkid has been on me for what feels like centuries to read #aprilhenry.
-So here I am with THE GIRL I USED TO BE.
-And truthfully it's another YA-mystery that just didn't really work for me for one repeating reason: these kids don't act like kids they act like the fantasy kids have of what being an adult is like.
-Listen, being an adult sucks.
+📚Review: The Girl I Used To Be by April Henry ⭐⭐ __ My stepkid has been on me for what feels like centuries to read April Henry.
+So here I am.
+At 32.
+Truthfully this is another YA-mystery that just didn't really work for me for one repeating reason: these kids don't act like kids, they act like the fantasy kids have of what being an adult is like.
+Being an adult sucks.
 There's no such thing as freedom.
 Your parents' rules just get replaced by the prison of paying bills and replacing roofs and shit.
 I am totally fine with the dramatics of a 17-year-old who's parents were murdered and now she's in danger.
 Give me that craziness.
 But root it in honesty.
-I'd enjoy this so much more if the unbelievable part took place in a more honest environment.
+I'd enjoy this so much more if the extra dramatic parts took place in a more honest environment.
 I think it would do a lot for the strength of the setting and emotions.
-Instead of a high school kid always having money and decorating her adorable apartment like she's got the resources of Bobby from #queereye, could she work a shit job and rent a room with no furniture and not be able to afford Starbucks everyday because she's paying her own cell bill?
+Instead of a high school kid always having money and decorating her adorable apartment like she's got the resources of Bobby from Queer Eye, could she work a shit job and rent a room with no furniture and not be able to afford Starbucks everyday because she's paying her own cell bill?
 Also, does a YA-mystery exist where the lead character isn't hiding her true identity?
 Dead parents, trying to find the truth, hunted by a killer, all alone except for some genuinely kind teenage boy (a myth, some say)…this felt uninspired.
-A quick read, but lacking suspense and originality imho. ⭐⭐🔪
+A quick read, but lacking suspense and originality imho.
+But if my kid asks, I liked it.